athesta/2022Fall/AssignmentFour/README.md

 # Instructions

 * First, write a Word document named Assign3CrashReport with a list of all the possible ways your Assignment 3 program can crash.
-What bad inputs—e.g., bad filenames, file contents, user inputs—can cause the program to crash or malfunction?
+What bad inputs (e.g. bad filenames, file contents, user inputs) can cause the program to crash or malfunction?

 * Make a complete copy of your Assignment 3 program and rename the main class `Assign4Main.java`

-* Next, use custom Exception classes—there’s no limit to how many you can have—to handle each possible error so that your program tries to recover from every bad input.
+* Next, use custom Exception classes (there's no limit to how many you can have) to handle each possible error so that your program tries to recover from every bad input.

 * In a second document named Assign4ExceptionTests, list each Exception class you created and what problem it solves.